MSP Cold Calling

 Billable meeting standard

-• Title or role matches the agreed buyer list.
+• Role matches the agreed buyer list.

 • Company matches the agreed service-area criteria.